CYB3RV4D3R/lab-bash-scripting/workshop/content/exercises/bash-scripting/processing-text.md

 sed s/word1/word2/
 ```

-The *s* command syntax is used to specify a text string to replace with another text string.
+The *s* command syntax is used to specify a text string to replace with another text string with the *s* meaning substitute.
 In the above example you are searching for *word1* then replacing it with *word2*.
 Another option is to used **d** which deletes the specified text. for example you would type *sed /word3/d* which would search for the word3 and delete it.

 First lets cat some text strings into a file:
 ```execute